ChintuKarthi/data_store_gem/README.md

 ```
 git clone https://github.com/ChintuKarthi/data_store_gem
 ```
-Once cloned, the follow the steps mentioned below to install the gem locally.
+Once cloned, then follow the steps mentioned below to install the gem locally.

 Step 1: cd to the cloned repo.
 ```